selman/emacs-starter-kit/README.markdown

    * git submodule update --init
    * rake install

+**before "rake install" backup your ".emacs.d" folder**

-if you installed as 2. or 3. you can update with "rake update". if you installed as 3. you can push your changes with "rake merge" then "rake push" (if you want to save your branch to github use "git push all" you must add your personel files to ".gitignore")
+if you installed as 2. or 3. you can update with "rake update". if you installed as 3. you can push your changes with "rake merge" then "rake push" (run "rake -T" for other rake options).
+If you want to save your branch to github use "git push all" you must add your personel files to ".gitignore".

-If you find yourself missing some autoloads after an update (which should manifest itself as "void function: foobar" errors) try M-x regen-autoloads.
-After some updates an M-x recompile-init will be necessary; this should be noted in the commit messages.

-Note that having a ~/.emacs file might override the starter kit loading, so if you've having trouble loading it, make sure that file is not present.

 ## Sample "custom.el" ##

-`
  ;; color-theme no need require
  (color-theme-clarity)
  ;; only ecb not required default
  (require 'ecb)
  (ecb-activate)
-`

 ## Known Problems ##

 "git submodule update --init" must be run manualy or "rake install" giving errors but after first run "git submodule update --init" working from "Rakefile".

+## Troubleshooting ##

+If you find yourself missing some autoloads after an update (which should manifest itself as "void function: foobar" errors) try M-x regen-autoloads.
+After some updates an M-x recompile-init will be necessary; this should be noted in the commit messages.

+Last solution for strange problems you can use "rake clobber" that will remove non git files and bytecompiled lisp files. **Backup your personal files like "custom.el"**

+**Note that having a ~/.emacs file might override the starter kit** loading, so if you've having trouble loading it, make sure that file is not present.

 ## Note on Patches/Pull Requests ##